orchard-studio/Imager.js/README.md

 4. Customised default `availableWidths` to smaller array of `[160, 320, 640, 960, 1440]` as most Symphony CMS user's servers probably shouldn't be generating as many assets on the fly as the BBC's servers can handle ;)
 5. Customised default `selector` of `delayed-image-load` to `imager`
 6. Added a XSLT template `imager` to ease placement of image assets (see below)
+7. Added a [debounce function](http://unscriptable.com/2009/03/20/debouncing-javascript-methods/) to prevent the recalculation firing with every single of hundreds of resize events, by default it waits 200ms before recalcualting, this delay can be overridden in the options with `interval` or disabled entirely with `debounce: false`

 ## Retina Support